Anchee/DataScienceGuidedCapstone/README.md

 ### Conclusion

-Additional data that might be required including customer demographics data to predict the actual flow of customers.
-The model can be implemented on a server and can be retrained and accessed by analysts to generate new predictions given updated data.
+To enhance the model's predictive capabilities, additional data, such as customer demographics, might be required to predict the actual flow of customers.
+The model can be implemented on a server, retrained, and accessed by analysts to generate new predictions given updated data.
+Continued optimization and monitoring can provide valuable insights for resort management to make informed pricing decisions and maximize profitability.

 ## Pipenv